jkohlin/wordpress-basics/assignment2.md

 We are going to build a portfolio theme for a personal presentation along with any kind of creative content.
 The theme will be built as a standalone Wordpress theme,

 > Note: After the assignment you will have a simple yet fully working Wordpress theme ready to be used on a live website.
-For further development and maintenance we recommended that you optimize both the theme and development workflow.
+For further development and maintenance we recommended that you optimize both theme and development workflow.

 ### Prerequisites
 Before anything else you will need the following: